dpflann/slpeople/README.md

 # Development

 This application uses Docker to manage compilation, testing, and locally running the server.
-Ensure Go is properly installed and that this repo is in your specified go path.
-For example on macOS, the go path will usually be `/Users/<you!>/go`, and this project would live in `/Users/<you!>/go/src/github.com/slpeople`.
+This means you can just clone the repo and use Docker to manage building, testing, and running; however, it is recommended that if you want to do anything beyond that you need to ensure Go is properly installed and that this repo is in your specified Go path (`$GOPATH`).
+For example on macOS, the Go path will usually be `/Users/<you!>/go`, and this project would live in `/Users/<you!>/go/src/github.com/slpeople`.
+If you need assistance message or email me and check out Go's website for assistance.

 # Requirements and Dependencies
 - Go